British Columbia entered 2020 with nearly 5.1 million residents and a population growth trend continuing to climb.

-As much as insurance prices can vary from city to city, home insurance premium costs are mainly dependent on the home that the policy insures and the value of the property.
+As much as insurance prices can vary from city to city, home insurance premium costs mainly depend on the home the policy insures and the property’s value.
 Because of this, the list of most expensive BC cities for home insurance often correlates with the list of most expensive BC cities for real estate prices.
-Since the cost of house insurance has a direct correlation to real estate prices, we’ve cobbled together the most expensive places to own and insure a home in BC.
+Since the cost of house insurance directly correlates to real estate prices, we’ve cobbled together the most expensive places to own and insure a home in BC.
 BC also has added risk with the ever-present threat of earthquakes which crowns it as the most expensive province to insure a home in Canada.

 BC’s Most Expensive Cities for Real Estate and Home Insurance

-Vancouver naturally attracts a lot of visitors with a diverse mixture of spectacular nature, modern buildings, old history, booming business, cool culture, people, food and more.
-However, Vancouver is also known to be the 2nd most expensive city in Canada (only behind Toronto), and a big reason behind this is the fact that real estate prices (and rent) are so expensive.
+Vancouver naturally attracts many visitors with a diverse mixture of spectacular nature, modern buildings, old history, booming business, incredible culture, people, food, and more.
+However, Vancouver is also known to be the 2nd most expensive city in Canada (only behind Toronto), and a big reason behind this is that real estate prices (and rent) are so high.
 The more demand there is for housing in a region, the higher prices go if supply cannot keep up.
 Some studies have found that Vancouver homes cost 9x what the average BC median income is, and this has an effect on home insurance prices too.
-In order to cover the many expensive properties found in Vancouver, some of the most costly home insurance premiums are needed.
-The Vancouver region also includes downtown, Vancouver West and East Vancouver.
-This is not to be confused with West Van which is across the Burrard Inlet and West of North Van.
+Some of the most costly home insurance premiums are needed to cover the many expensive properties in Vancouver.
+The Vancouver region also includes downtown Vancouver West and East Vancouver.
+This is not to be confused with West Van, which is across the Burrard Inlet and West of North Van.
 Simple right?

 Burnaby is also located in the lower mainland and only just falls behind Richmond in the real estate rankings.
-Burnaby also has an average house cost of a hair over $1,000,000 albeit slightly less than Richmond.
+Burnaby also has an average house cost of a hair over $1,000,000, albeit slightly less than Richmond.
 Given these prices, it’s logical that insuring these properties will also fall in line behind Richmond and Vancouver.
-Burnaby is the first major region to the East of Vancouver, but not quite as far as the Fraser River.
-Burnaby also boasts some significant green spaces such as the Burnaby Lake area, Deer Lake Park and the whole of Burnaby Mountain which also hosts Simon Fraser University.
+Burnaby is the first central region to the East of Vancouver, but not quite as far as the Fraser River.
+Burnaby also boasts significant green spaces, such as the Burnaby Lake area, Deer Lake Park, and the whole of Burnaby Mountain, which also hosts Simon Fraser University.

-To round out our shortlist of the most expensive regions to insure a home, we call on Coquitlam which is the last region to the East before crossing the mighty Fraser River.
-Coquitlam also boasts some expansive greenspace and butts right up to some spectacular mountains and outdoor playgrounds to the north.
-Coquitlam is relatively sprawling and packs a lot of people into suburban neighbourhoods.
+To round out our shortlist of the most expensive regions to insure a home, we call on Coquitlam, which is the last region to the East before crossing the mighty Fraser River.
+Coquitlam also boasts expansive greenspace and butts right up to spectacular mountains and outdoor playgrounds to the north.
+Coquitlam is relatively sprawling and packs a lot of people into suburban neighborhoods.
 With its proximity to both dreamland outdoor areas and the metropolis of Vancouver, this area has quickly seen property prices climb out of reach of most of the population.
-With that, the insurance rates also climb and add to the overall costs of owning property here.
+With that, the insurance rates also rise and add to the overall costs of owning property here.

-While the average costs to own a home is down the list, how could we not mention Victoria with its views of the Olympic Mountains and its isolation on Vancouver Island?
-Victoria is a highly sought after place to live with soaring property costs.
-Also, given its proximity to the ocean, the threat of tsunami-related damage following an earthquake is profound and this inflates house insurance costs well above normal.
+While the average cost to own a home is down the list, how could we not mention Victoria, with its views of the Olympic Mountains and its isolation on Vancouver Island?
+Victoria is a highly sought-after place to live with soaring property costs.
+Also, given its proximity to the ocean, the threat of tsunami-related damage following an earthquake is profound, and this inflates house insurance costs well above average.
 However, this doesn’t stop a flood of people from snapping up any moderately affordable piece of land or home in the area.
-With these high per-capita costs, we felt that Victoria deserved a mention.
+With these high per-capita costs, we felt that Victoria deserved mention.

 How are things where you are?

 How about your situation?
 Do you rent or own in these areas?
 If you own, are you seeing ever-increasing insurance costs?
-How about renters, do you insure and what are your experiences with rental insurance.
-We’d love to hear your experiences.
+How about renters?
+Do you insure, and what are your experiences with rental insurance?
+We’d love to hear about your experiences.